awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 ### Diagnosing and Resolving a MySQL or MariaDB Read Replication Failure<a name="CHAP_Troubleshooting.MySQL.RR"></a>

-Amazon RDS monitors the replication status of your Read Replicas and updates the **Replication State** field of the Read Replica instance to **Error** if replication stops for any reason\.
+Amazon RDS monitors the replication status of your Read Replicas and updates the **Replication State** field of the Read Replica instance to `Error` if replication stops for any reason\.
 You can review the details of the associated error thrown by the MySQL or MariaDB engines by viewing the **Replication Error** field\.
 Events that indicate the status of the Read Replica are also generated, including [RDS-EVENT-0045](USER_Events.md#RDS-EVENT-0045), [RDS-EVENT-0046](USER_Events.md#RDS-EVENT-0046), and [RDS-EVENT-0047](USER_Events.md#RDS-EVENT-0047)\.
 For more information about events and subscribing to events, see [Using Amazon RDS Event Notification](USER_Events.md)\.
-If a MySQL error message is returned, review the error in the [MySQL error message documentation](https://dev.mysql.com/doc/refman/5.7/en/server-error-reference.html)\.
-If a MariaDB error message is returned, review the error in the [MariaDB error message documentation](http://mariadb.com/kb/en/mariadb/mariadb-error-codes/)\.
+If a MySQL error message is returned, check the error in the [MySQL error message documentation](https://dev.mysql.com/doc/refman/5.7/en/server-error-reference.html)\.
+If a MariaDB error message is returned, check the error in the [MariaDB error message documentation](http://mariadb.com/kb/en/mariadb/mariadb-error-codes/)\.

 Common situations that can cause replication errors include the following:
 + The value for the `max_allowed_packet` parameter for a Read Replica is less than the `max_allowed_packet` parameter for the source DB instance\.

-  The `max_allowed_packet` parameter is a custom parameter that you can set in a DB parameter group that is used to specify the maximum size of data manipulation language \(DML\) that can be executed on the database\.
-If the `max_allowed_packet` parameter value for the source DB instance is smaller than the `max_allowed_packet` parameter value for the Read Replica, the replication process can throw an error and stop replication\.
+  The `max_allowed_packet` parameter is a custom parameter that you can set in a DB parameter group\.
+The `max_allowed_packet` parameter is used to specify the maximum size of data manipulation language \(DML\) that can be run on the database\.
+If the `max_allowed_packet` value for the source DB instance is smaller than the `max_allowed_packet` value for the Read Replica, the replication process can throw an error and stop replication\.
 The most common error is `packet bigger than 'max_allowed_packet' bytes`\.
 You can fix the error by having the source and Read Replica use DB parameter groups with the same `max_allowed_packet` parameter values\.
 + Writing to tables on a Read Replica\.
-If you are creating indexes on a Read Replica, you need to have the `read_only` parameter set to *0* to create the indexes\.
-If you are writing to tables on the Read Replica, it can break replication\.
+If you're creating indexes on a Read Replica, you need to have the `read_only` parameter set to *0* to create the indexes\.
+If you're writing to tables on the Read Replica, it can break replication\.
-+ Using a non\-transactional storage engine such as MyISAM\.
++ Using a nontransactional storage engine such as MyISAM\.
 Read replicas require a transactional storage engine\.
 Replication is only supported for the following storage engines: InnoDB for MySQL, InnoDB for MariaDB 10\.2 or higher, or XtraDB for MariaDB 10\.1 or lower\.

   You can convert a MyISAM table to InnoDB with the following command:

   `alter table <schema>.<table_name> engine=innodb;`
-+ Using unsafe non\-deterministic queries such as `SYSDATE()`\.
-For more information, see [Determination of Safe and Unsafe Statements in Binary Logging](http://dev.mysql.com/doc/refman/5.5/en/replication-rbr-safe-unsafe.html)\.
++ Using unsafe nondeterministic queries such as `SYSDATE()`\.
+For more information, see [Determination of Safe and Unsafe Statements in Binary Logging](http://dev.mysql.com/doc/refman/5.5/en/replication-rbr-safe-unsafe.html) in the MySQL documentation\.

 The following steps can help resolve your replication error:
 + If you encounter a logical error and you can safely skip the error, follow the steps described in [Skipping the Current Replication Error](Appendix.MySQL.CommonDBATasks.md#Appendix.MySQL.CommonDBATasks.SkipError)\.
 Your MySQL or MariaDB DB instance must be running a version that includes the `mysql_rds_skip_repl_error` procedure\.
 For more information, see [mysql\.rds\_skip\_repl\_error](mysql_rds_skip_repl_error.md)\.
-+ If you encounter a binlog position issue, you can change the slave replay position with the `mysql_rds_next_master_log` command\.
-Your MySQL or MariaDB DB instance must be running a version that supports the `mysql_rds_next_master_log` command in order to change the slave replay position\.
++ If you encounter a binary log \(binlog\) position issue, you can change the replica replay position with the `mysql_rds_next_master_log` command\.
+Your MySQL or MariaDB DB instance must be running a version that supports the `mysql_rds_next_master_log` command to change the replica replay position\.
 For version information, see [mysql\.rds\_next\_master\_log](mysql_rds_next_master_log.md)\.
 + If you encounter a temporary performance issue due to high DML load, you can set the `innodb_flush_log_at_trx_commit` parameter to 2 in the DB parameter group on the Read Replica\.
 Doing this can help the Read Replica catch up, though it temporarily reduces atomicity, consistency, isolation, and durability \(ACID\)\.
-+ You can delete the Read Replica and create an instance using the same DB instance identifier so that the endpoint remains the same as that of your old Read Replica\.
++ You can delete the Read Replica and create an instance using the same DB instance identifier\.
+If you do this, the endpoint remains the same as that of your old Read Replica\.

 If a replication error is fixed, the **Replication State** changes to **replicating**\.
 For more information, see [Troubleshooting a MySQL Read Replica Problem](USER_MySQL.Replication.ReadReplicas.md#USER_ReadRepl.Troubleshooting)\.

 ### Creating Triggers with Binary Logging Enabled Requires SUPER Privilege<a name="CHAP_Troubleshooting.MySQL.CreatingTriggers"></a>

-When trying to create triggers in an RDS MySQL or MariaDB DB instance, you might receive the following error:
+When trying to create triggers in an RDS MySQL or MariaDB DB instance, you might receive the following error\.

 ```
 "You do not have the SUPER privilege and binary logging is enabled"